-Delusions of parasitosis is a rare and very distressing psychiatric disorder.
+Delusions of Parasitosis is a rare and very distressing psychiatric disorder.
 The person suffering from the condition truly believes that their skin is infested by parasites (mites, lice or other insects).
 However, when the skin is examined, no parasites or bugs can be seen in or on the skin.

 The person will often experience sensations of biting, crawling and stinging related to the false belief or delusion and refuses to believe that the parasites are not there.
-However, when interacting and talking about other aspects of their life, their behavior and functionality is completely normal.
+However, when interacting and talking about other aspects of their life, their behaviour and functionality is completely normal.

 The psychiatric disorder must be differentiated from other conditions that may lead to abnormal sensations in the skin, (e.g. effects of cocaine or amphetamine addiction or due to a medical cause such as vitamin B12 deficiency).

-The cause of delusions of parasitosis is unknown.
+The cause of Delusions of Parasitosis is unknown.

 Typically, those affected with the condition have consulted many doctors over many months or years, but have never had any success in eradicating the belief that their skin is infested with parasites.